What is a cyberattack?

 WormsA worm is a self-contained program that replicates itself and spreads its copies to other computers.
 A worm may infect its target through a software vulnerability or it may be delivered via phishing or smishing.
 Embedded worms can modify and delete files, inject more malicious software, or replicate in place until the targeted system runs out of resources.

 RootkitsRootkit malware is a collection of software designed to give malicious actors control of a computer network or application.
 Once activated, the malicious program sets up a backdoor exploit and may deliver additional malware.
-Bootkits take this a step further by infecting the master boot prior to the operating system being on boot up, going undetectable at times.
+Bootkits take this a step further by infecting the master boot prior to the operating system booting up, making them harder to detect.

 Mobile MalwareMobile malware is any type of malware designed to target mobile devices.
 Mobile malware is delivered through malicious downloads, operating system vulnerabilities, phishing, smishing, and the use of unsecured WiFi.